El-Tacos/El-Tacos/README.md

 - 👋 Hi, I’m @El-Tacos
+- I am French
-- 👀 I’m user only and report bug of libre software.
+- I’m user only and report bug of libre software.

 <!---
 El-Tacos/El-Tacos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.